 - 3 tablespoons cooking oil

-- Heat a frying pan or wok and pour-in the cooking oil
+- Heat a frying pan or wok and pour-in 2 tablespoons of cooking oil

 - When the oil is hot enough, sauté the onion, and tomatoes